 Advanced GUI Python Barcode and QR Code Reader for Windows, Linux, macOS and Rasberry Pi OS

-Qt Designer is a Qt tool for building cross-platform graphical user interfaces (GUIs) with Qt widgets.
-In this article, I will use the Qt designer to create an advanced GUI Python barcode and QR code reader with Dynamsoft Python Barcode SDK for Windows, Linux, macOS, and Raspberry Pi OS.
-The app contains all the powerful functionalities of Dynamsoft Barcode Reader.
+Qt Designer is a powerful tool for creating cross-platform graphical user interfaces (GUIs) using Qt widgets.
+In this guide, we’ll use Qt Designer to develop an advanced GUI for a Python-based barcode and QR code reader, leveraging the Dynamsoft Python Barcode SDK.
+This application will be compatible with Windows, Linux, macOS, and Raspberry Pi OS, and includes all the robust features of the Dynamsoft Barcode Reader.

 • Menu Bar